Figure 1. Strategic executive roundtable breakfast in action

 Moreover, Indonesia energy mix target is 23% of renewable energy by 2025.
 However, the target seems to be difficult to reach.
 Dewan Energi Nasional (DEN) set the target with a 7-8% economic growth assumption, but in reality, it is only 5%.
 Then, a rearrangement is needed to adjust the portion of renewable energy in the energy mix target in 2025 and improve the effort for developing renewable energy.

 On the buyer side, Perusahaan Listrik Negara (PLN) confessed that they do not have much power to support the renewable energy target in the energy mix because their priority is to use the source with the least cost, which is coal-based power plant.
 However, they are in favor of geothermal development, because the Levelized Cost of Energy (LCOE) will decrease with time and geothermal is one of the two most reliable power generations in Indonesia beside hydro.
 It has a high capacity factor (around 95%), can perform on a daily basis, and do not need reserve power, not like the intermittent one (wind and solar).
-Hence, investment on geothermal power plant is more appealing in economic perspective.
+Hence, investment on geothermal power plant is more appealing in economics perspective.